endoflife-date/endoflife.date/products/numpy.md

 All minor versions of NumPy released in the prior 24 months, and at minimum the last three minor versions, are supported.
 NumPy follows SemVer.

-NumPy's support policy is defined via [NEP-29](https://numpy.org/neps/nep-0029-deprecation_policy.html), which is also followed by other tooling in the Scientific Python Ecosystem.
+NumPy's support policy is defined via [SPEC 0](https://scientific-python.org/specs/spec-0000/), which is also followed by other tooling in the Scientific Python Ecosystem.

 ## Python Support